Building A House Vs. Buying A House: Which Is Better For You?

-Life is full of dilemmas.
+Life is full of choices.
 Chocolate or vanilla?
 French fries or onion rings?
 Soup or salad?
-Perhaps the biggest dilemma of all, though, is deciding whether to build a new home or buy an existing home.
-Every situation is different.
+Perhaps the biggest choice of all, though, is deciding whether to rent or buy – and, once you’re ready to become a homeowner, you may find yourself deciding between building a new home or buying an existing home.

-When deciding between building a house vs. buying, examine these differences between the two so you can be in your new home in no time.
+When deciding between building a house and buying one, you should examine these differences between the two so you can be in your new home in no time.

 Is It Cheaper To Build Or Buy A House?

-According to the National Association of REALTORS®️, the median sales price of previously owned houses in December, 2020 was $309,800.
-The U.S. Census Bureau, alternatively, reported a median price of $355,900 for newly constructed homes sold at the end of 2020.
+According to the National Association of REALTORS®️ (NAR) , the median sales price of previously owned houses in July 2022 was $403,800.
+The U.S. Census Bureau, alternatively, reported a median price of $439,400 for new construction homes sold in July 2022.
 In general, the additional expenses of new home construction make previously owned homes the cheaper option.

 Building a house includes separate expenses that are already part of an existing home.
-If you build a home, you’ll need to purchase the land, obtain a construction loan, pay an architect to create blueprints, landscape the property and more.
-The costs can add up quickly.
+If you build a home, you’ll need to purchase the land, obtain a construction loan, pay an architect to create blueprints, hire a home builder, landscape the property and more.
+The costs of building a house can add up quickly.
 The flipside to this is you’ll have the exact home you want.

 Additional Costs Of Building A House Vs. Buying